Cruizzer/cruizzer/README.md

   </li>
   <li>NextJS:
     <ul>
       <li>Developed a website with TypeScript, MongoDB, Tailwind, and Next App Router, implementing routing and data-fetching, and authentication using Google OAuth.
-Used SSR and SSG to optimize performance and SEO. 🚀</li>
+Used SSR and SSG to optimize performance and SEO.</li>
     </ul>
   </li>
   <li>HTML5, CSS3, Bootstrap:
     <ul>
-      <li>Created basic static websites for school projects and friends. 🌐</li>
+      <li>Created basic static websites for school projects and friends.</li>
     </ul>
   </li>
   <li>Wordpress:
     <ul>
-      <li>Designed a Wordpress website for a company using themes, plugins, and custom CSS. 🌐</li>
+      <li>Designed a Wordpress website for a company using themes, plugins, and custom CSS.</li>
     </ul>
   </li>
 </ul>